 Just Spatial Design ZA (JSD_ZA) is an initiative that seeks to draw, collect, and share perspectives, resources, and learnings from a diverse network of organisations, practices, students and various other entities and individuals who are working towards Spatial Justice through spatial design in our cities.

-The framing of these design approaches is born from a critical recognition of the complexity of Spatial Inequality in South(ern) African life and the subsequent exclusion of the grass-roots people, neighborhoods and collectives most affected by this from the ‘professionalised’ aspects of re-development efforts.
+The framing of these design approaches is born from a critical recognition of the complexity of Spatial Inequality in South(ern) African life and the subsequent exclusion of the grass-roots people, neighbourhoods and collectives most affected by the ‘professionalised’ aspects of re-development efforts.

-JSD_ZA aims to act as both a resource and platform for those working in this sector to share their experiences, pose critical questions or explore early ideas related spatial development practice.
-It aims to provide an easy-to-access resource for design-based students, practitioners or researchers working in this sector:
+JSD_ZA aims to act as both a resource and platform for those working in this sector to share their experiences, pose critical questions or explore early ideas related to spatial development practice.
+It serves as an easy-to-access resource for spatial design students, practitioners or researchers working in this sector:

-- To provide a platform for spatial design practitioners to share crucial and nuanced perspectives/ideas or provocations in this sector
+- To provide a platform for sharing crucial and nuanced perspectives/ideas or provocations in this sector through

 - Concepts for Practice